 LeBron James has never been truly embraced by much of Laker Nation.
 That should come as no surprise for anyone familiar with the LeBron-Kobe rivalry, one which was always far more heated among fans than between Bryant and James themselves.

 But there’s more to it than that.
 The connection between Kobe and Los Angeles is so deeply special because the people of LA were with him from the very beginning.
 That journey lasted two full decades and was filled with the highest highs and lowest lows that this sport can conceivably produce.

 But when LeBron arrived in Southern California just two years after Bryant’s retirement, it was clear his relationship with LA’s fans was completely different.
 Many of those with purple and gold running through their veins didn’t quite know how to feel.

 They weren’t ready for a Kobe-less Lakers existence, let alone seeing him replaced by his greatest on-court rival.
 Not only was James the single-greatest threat to Kobe’s relentless campaign for GOAT status, but he had already given his heart and soul to the city of Cleveland.

 He wasn’t a home-grown hero in LA.
 He was a hired gun, a mercenary, a means to an end.
-LeBron gave Lakers fans a great chance to reach the same championship destination that Kobe often carried them to, but it seemed as though the journey wouldn’t be quite as fulfilling.
+LeBron gave Lakers fans a great chance to reach the same championship destination that Kobe often carried them to, but it seemed that perhaps the journey wouldn’t be quite as fulfilling.

 But now, as we sit here, shoulders slumped, in the wake of Kobe’s tragic death, things might be about to change.
 Kobe’s passing could fundamentally change the way LA feels about his successor.
 It won’t happen immediately, but it might not be that far off either.

 Think about this: if LeBron leads the Lakers to the championship in four months time, it will be one of the most emotional titles in the history of the game, and there could be no more fitting way to honour a man who had an insatiable appetite for winning.